...

 • Never accept a gift.
 Even if they name it a gift and you don’t have to pay for it, if you don’t buy anything else from them, suddenly it’s not a gift anymore.

 We recommend visiting the Maasai market not during your first days in Kenya, but rather on the last day, when you return from your trip through Kenya.
-This is because in all the places you will visit in Kenya you will already see people selling you souvenirs, including a lot of Maasai.
+This is because in all the places you will visit in Kenya, there are people selling you souvenirs, including a lot of Maasai.
 For example, we bought souvenirs in Hell’s Gate National Park, on our visit to the Maasai tribe in the Maasai Mara and on the beach in Diani Beach.
+This way you have multiple options for souvenirs.

 5. Walking through the Hon.
 John Michuki memorial park

 We ourselves went to the Maasai market on Tuesday, near Kijabe Street.
-We were there around closing time and then got horny.
+We were there around closing time and got a little overstimulated from all the noise and chaos.
 Fortunately, we suddenly saw a little park where we slipped in to unwind for a while.
 It turned out to be the Hon.
 John Michuki memorial park in Nairobi.

 Park in Nairobi